Refine

 Cardiac resynchronisation therapy (CRT) is a promising treatment option in patients with chronic heart failure.
 In this article the roles of semi-invasive esophageal left-heart electrocardiography and functional cardiac nuclear imaging in the field of CRT are highlighted, as the combination of both could be a favourable diagnostic approach in special cardiac situations.
 Also original esophageal left heart electrogram data of exemplary CRT patients is presented.

-Conclusion: AV and VV delay optimized BV pacing acutely improve ICG CO and ACI and their NYHA class during long-term follow-up.
-ICG may be a simple and useful technique to optimize AV and VV delay in CRT.
+Conclusion: PEP and LVET may be useful parameters of ventricular Desynchronisation.
+AV and VV delay optimized BV pacing improve SV and CO.
+Impedance and electrocardiography with LabView 2009 signal averaging may be a simple and useful technique to optimize CRT.

 Introduction: Cardiac resynchronization therapy (CRT) with biventricular pacing is an established therapy for heart failure (HF) patients with sinus rhythm and ventricular desynchronisation.
 The aim of this study was to evaluate interventricular conduction delay (IVCD) and interatrial conduction delay (IACD) before and after premature ventricular contractions (PVC) in HF patients.